 Shannon Kindornay, Chief Operations Officer, Cooperation Canada

-Shannon Kindornay serves as Chief Operations Officer at Cooperation Canada.
+Shannon Kindornay (she/her) serves as Chief Operations Officer at Cooperation Canada.
 Previously she was Director of Research, Policy and Practice, and Interim CEO since joining the organization in 2019.
 With an enthusiastic commitment to feminist and human rights-based development, Shannon has worked at the research-policy nexus in international development for 15 years.
 Prior to joining Cooperation Canada, Shannon built a successful independent consultancy business and served as an Adjunct Research Professor at Carleton University’s Norman Paterson School of International Affairs.
 Shannon also worked for the Canadian International Development Platform, the North-South Institute and the Canadian International Development Agency.
 In her community, Shannon is part of the global movement of Girl Guiding.

 Susan MacGregor, Program Coordinator, Humber Polytechnic

-Susan is an International Development/Humanitarian Assistance specialist with over 15 years experience in the International Relief and Development Industry.
+Susan (she/her) is an International Development/Humanitarian Assistance specialist with over 15 years experience in the International Relief and Development Industry.
 She spent 12 years based overseas providing direct logistics services to victims of natural disasters and conflict.
 Upon returning to Canada, Susan worked on a consultative basis with World Vision, the Canadian Red Cross, Pearson Peacekeeping Centre, Air Serv International, and the Department of National Defense helping to analyse and improve internal processes and to create in-house manuals and training materials.
 Since 2009, Susan has been in charge of the International Development Graduate program at Humber Polytechnic, which trains the next generation of community and international development professionals to respond to needs both internationally and in Canada’s underserved communities.

 Judyannet Muchiri, Policy Officer, Inter-Council Network for Provincial and Regional Councils for International Cooperation

 Judyannet’s (she/her) political and intellectual interests include gender justice, participation, digital rights, feminist foreign policy, and knowledge generation processes.
 She has worked on these areas as a policy analyst, researcher, writer, and community advocate.
 Her most recent work has been in Canada’s international cooperation sector and the non-profit sector in Eastern Africa.
-Currently, Judyannet is leading policy work at the Inter-Council Network, co-leading the Africa Community Engagement Hub and completing a doctorate at Memorial University.
+Currently, Judyannet is leading policy work at the Inter-Council Network (ICN), co-leading the Africa Community Engagement Hub and completing a doctorate at Memorial University.

 Andy Ouédraogo, Research and Program Officer, Cooperation Canada